Properties of Tensor Complementarity Problem and Some Classes of Structured Tensors

 In Section 2, we will extend the concept of Q-matrices to Q-tensors.
 Serval main subclasses of Q-matrices also are extended to the corresponding subclasses of Q-tensors: R-tensors, R$_0$-tensors, semi-positive tensors, strictly semi-positive tensors.
 We will give serval examples to verify that the class of R-(R$_0$-)tensors properly contains strictly semi-positive tensors as a subclass, while the class of P-tensors is a subclass of strictly semi-positive tensors.
 Some basic definitions and facts also are given in this section.

 In Section 3, we will study some properties of Q-tensors.
-Firstly, we will prove that each R-tensor is certainly a Q-tensor and each semi-positive R$_0$-tensor is a R-tensor.
+Firstly, the equivalent definition of R-tensors is given: a tensor is a R$_0$-tensor if and only if the tensor complementarity problem $(\0, \mathcal{A})$ has not non-zero vector solution and a tensor is a R-tensor if and only if it is a R$_0$-tensor and the tensor complementarity problem $(\e, \mathcal{A})$ has not non-zero vector solution, where $\e=(1,1\cdots,1)^\top$.
+Subsequently, we will prove that each R-tensor is certainly a Q-tensor and each semi-positive R$_0$-tensor is a R-tensor.
 Thus, we show that every P-tensor is a Q-tensor.
-We will show that a nonnegative tensor is a Q-tensor if and only if all of its principal diagonal elements are positive and a nonnegative symmetric tensor is a Q-tensor if and only if it is strictly copositive.
+We will show that a nonnegative tensor is a Q-tensor if and only if all of its principal diagonal elements are positive, and so the relationship of several structured sensors are given.
 It will be proved that $\0$ is the unique feasible solution of the tensor complementarity problem $(\q,\mathcal{A})$ for $\q\geq\0$ if $\mathcal{A}$ is a non-negative Q-tensor.